StoicDreams/WebUI/README.md

 - Provide robust component systems for handling common display types, user input and interactions, and data processing.

 ## Getting Started

-This project was setup on a Mac, so for now instructions are only included for Mac setup.

 ### Download